kedacore/keda-docs/content/docs/2.14/concepts/scaling-deployments.md

   name: {scaled-object-name}
   annotations:
     scaledobject.keda.sh/transfer-hpa-ownership: "true"     # Optional.
-Use to transfer an existing HPA ownership to this ScaledObject validations.keda.sh/hpa-ownership: "true"               # Optional.
+Use to transfer an existing HPA ownership to this ScaledObject validations.keda.sh/hpa-ownership: "false"               # Optional.
 Use to disable HPA ownership validation on this ScaledObject autoscaling.keda.sh/paused: "true"                      # Optional.
 Use to pause autoscaling of objects explicitly
 spec:
   scaleTargetRef: